NotoriousENG/SpaceCats/README.md

 In Space Cats you are thrust into an intergalactic space war, full of color and life, and yes cats!
 Get your Sparklers and Nukez (weapons) ready, you’re in for a wild ride!
 Space Cats’s low poly aesthetic feels like a fever dream crossover of games like Way to the Woods, Watam, and StarFox 64.

 ## Status
-We are in our beta phase and have drastically improved the camera and on rails system, Our beta will be released by the end of the month.
+We are in our post beta phase, our beta had many bugs we did not anticipate, so we are making a QA build by the 10th to help us stay on track to make Space Cats! the best game it can be by its gold-master milestone.

 ## Trello Board
 https://trello.com/b/HlM3llJs/space-cats